hegoudai/dchat-client/README.md

 # dchat_client
 A decentralized multiplatform (only web and android tested) chat client using ECDH to transfer message.
 To use this client, a deployed dchat server instance is needed.
-If you are interested in the server, see [server repository](https://github.com/hegoudai/dchat_server).
+You can deploy your own server or use the test server: 47.106.144.145.If you are interested in the server, see [server repository](https://github.com/hegoudai/dchat_server).

 ## dchat URI
 DChat client use dc uri to locate the user.
 Here is an example:
-`dc://test@127.0.0.1/BI3OVFLawu59iQtRBtffhQf-4bGtp9oiIm_YzkUNLEH-`
+`dc://hegoudai@47.106.144.145/BJsylBgw40gySWZwWpUd-xUhepgMrMy_1S1MkJUmZuBa`

-Obviously, It simply consits of the custom scheme "dc", the user name "test", the server "127.0.0.1" and the base64Url-encoded ec publickey point "BI3OVFLawu59iQtRBtffhQf-4bGtp9oiIm_YzkUNLEH-"
+Obviously, It simply consits of the custom scheme "dc", the user name "hegoudai", the server "47.106.144.145" and the base64Url-encoded ec publickey point "BJsylBgw40gySWZwWpUd-xUhepgMrMy_1S1MkJUmZuBa"

 You can start a new chat by using this uri in the client, or you can just click the uri and start a safe coversation if this client is installed on your phone(only android tested).